wwarriner/uabrc.github.io/docs/workflow_solutions/getting_containers.md

 ![!Containers gitlab login success.](./images/containers_gitlab_login_success.png)

 !!! warning
     Running `docker login` leads to a warning message that your password is stored unencrypted in `/root/.docker/config.json` (or) `$HOME/.docker/config.json`.
-To ignore this warning, follow the instructions in this [Github page](https://leimao.github.io/blog/Docker-Login-Encrypted-Credentials/) or the [Docker credentials store page](https://docs.docker.com/reference/cli/docker/login/#credentials-store).
+To ignore this warning, follow the instructions in this [GitHub page](https://leimao.github.io/blog/Docker-Login-Encrypted-Credentials/) or the [Docker credentials store page](https://docs.docker.com/reference/cli/docker/login/#credentials-store).

-### Push Alpine Container From Your System to UAB GitLab Container Registry
+### Push Alpine Container From Your System to Code.rc Container Registry

 - List the docker images on your local computer using the `docker images` command.
 An `alpine` image exists already on this computer.
 Your container will likely have a different name.